dnsimple/dnsimple-support/content/articles/enable-whois-privacy.markdown

 ---
-title: How to enable WHOIS privacy
+title: Enabling WHOIS Privacy for a Domain
 excerpt: How to enable WHOIS privacy for one of your domains.
 categories:
 - Whois Privacy
 ---

-# How to enable WHOIS privacy
+# Enabling WHOIS Privacy for a Domain

 If you want to know what WHOIS privacy is please checkout [this article](what-is-whois-privacy).